Hyatt Regency Rochester

 Rochester Riverside Convention Center

-Join us for a vacation to remember where you will meet other people with hearing loss, learn in the most communication accessible environment and enjoy the sights of Rochester: a world of art, theater, music, photography, history, nature and play!
+Join us for an experience to remember where you will meet other people with hearing loss, learn in the most communication accessible environment and enjoy the sights of Rochester: a world of art, theater, music, photography, history, nature and play!
 Registration for HLAA2019 to open soon.
 In the meantime, take a look at the video below for a glimpse of all the beauty that is Rochester, New York!
 Registration to open December 1.